Uganda March 27-April 5, 2023

 The traffic back towards Kampala was horrendous at 5 in the afternoon.
 I finally accessed the Entebbe Expressway (toll 5000US), a beautiful 4-lane divided highway with a 100km/hr speed.

-ENTEBBE a collection of some upmarket residential streets and a slew of government offices on the shores of Lake Victoria, dominated by State House, the official residence of the Ugandan President.
+ENTEBBE is a collection of some upmarket residential streets and a slew of government offices on the shores of Lake Victoria, dominated by State House, the official residence of the Ugandan President.
 The location of Uganda’s only international airport, about 1 hour south of Kampala by road.

 Airports: Entebbe (EBB)